“Supporting greater public understanding of the UK’s foreign policy choices”

 Edward Elliott – Senior Associate

 Edward Elliott is Research & Operations Manager at the British Foreign Policy Group.
 He is a graduate in politics, international relations, French, and law, having studied at Durham University and Sciences Po.
-Fluent in Spanish as well as French, he has an international background, having lived in Spain, Argentina, and France as well as the UK.
-He has worked in France, Spain, England, and Slovakia before joining the BFPG as a researcher and helping establish the organisation.
+Fluent in Spanish as well as French, he has an international background, having worked in France, Spain, England, and Slovakia before joining the BFPG as a researcher and helping establish the organisation.
 He is also an author of policy reports and articles on a wide range of foreign policy issues.